empa-scientific-it/openbis/docs/software-developer-documentation/legacy-server-side-extensions/reporting-plugins.md

 **Type:** AGGREGATION\_TABLE\_MODEL

-**Description**: Invokes a Jython script to register and modify entities and create an aggregation service report.
+**Description**: Invokes a Jython script to register and modify entitiesand create an aggregation service report.
 The script receives a transaction as an argument.
-For more details see [Jython-based Reporting and Processing Plugins](/display/openBISDoc2010/Jython-based+Reporting+and+Processing+Plugins).
+For more details see [Jython-based Reporting and Processing Plugins](https://unlimited.ethz.ch/display/openBISDoc2010/Jython-based+Reporting+and+Processing+Plugins).

 **Configuration**: